project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Regeneration-newsroom-podcast-december-2018-ft-ethan-soloviev.md

 ---
-title: Regeneration Newsroom podcast December 2018 ft.
-Ethan Soloviev
+title: Regeneration Newsroom Podcast December 2018 Ft Ethan Soloviev
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-12-21)